What Is the Thurston-Mason Behavioral Health Advisory Board?

 When does it meet?

-The Thurston-Mason Behavioral Health Organization Advisory Board generally meets the 4th Monday of every month from 5:30-7:00pm.
+The Thurston-Mason Behavioral Health Organization Advisory Board generally meets the 4th Monday of every month from 5:30-7:00 pm.
+Click here for the 2019 meeting schedule.
 Additional subcommittee meetings may also be scheduled.
 All meetings are open to the public unless otherwise stated.
 Please contact us for additional meeting information.

 The Mission of the TMBHO Advisory Board